0xSero/partisia-docs/docs/operator.md

 >**Topics covered:**
 >- Hardware and software for running your node.
 >- Terminal commands you run for starting and updating the node.
-And for creating the necessary directories, folders and files.
+And the commands for creating the necessary directories, folders and files and setting their permissions.
->**Prerequisites:** You have
+>
+>**Skills you need:**
+>- You can use a text editor and change file permissions from a Linux terminal.
+>
 >**Scope:**
+>- When you finish this guide you know the necessary node hardware and software.
+You know how to start and update a node.
+If you want to know the formal conditions for paticipation in the network you should read [how to become a node operator](bpinclusion.md).